Now tweeting (nearly) daily energy news/blogs/research at @BorensteinS

 "A Microeconomic Framework for Evaluating Energy Efficiency Rebound And Some Implications", Energy Journal, January 2015, 36(1), pp. 1-21..

-“The U.S. Electricity Industry After 20 Years of Restructuring”, forthcoming in Annual Review of Economics, 2015, 7 (joint with James Bushnell)
+“The U.S. Electricity Industry After 20 Years of Restructuring”, Annual Review of Economics, 2015, 7 (joint with James Bushnell)

 "High Air Fares: Don't Blame Deregulation," Washington Post, August 25, 1987.